-Trump defiant as Mueller charges Russians
+Russia FBI charges 'blather' - Lavrov

-Russia-Trump inquiry: President says 'no collusion' as FBI charges Russians
+Russia-Trump inquiry: Russian foreign minister dismisses FBI charges

-President Donald Trump says his election campaign "did nothing wrong" as the FBI brought charges against 13 Russians for alleged election meddling.
+Russia's foreign minister has dismissed as "blather" the charges levelled by the FBI special counsel against 13 Russians for election meddling.

+Sergei Lavrov said at a major security conference in Germany he would not comment further until he saw "facts".

-Special Counsel Robert Mueller also named three companies in the indictment - seen as a major development his continuing probe into the 2016 poll.
+The charges brought by Special Counsel Robert Mueller are seen as a major development in his continuing probe into the US 2016 election.

-Three of the people named have also been accused of conspiracy to commit wire fraud and five have been accused of aggravated identity theft.
+President Trump has said the indictment shows his campaign did "nothing wrong".

+The Russian foreign minister was being questioned by participants at the Munich Security Conference.

+But Mr Trump's National Security Adviser, H R McMaster, said evidence of Russian meddling was "now incontrovertible".

+It would become harder to conceal attempts to "interfere in our democratic process", he added.

-In a tweet on Friday evening, Mr Trump repeated that there had been "no collusion" between his campaign and Russia.
+In a series of tweets, Mr Trump has repeated his assertion that there was "no collusion" between his campaign and Russia.

-However, he did appear to concede that Russia had sought to influence the election.
-The president has previously disputed US intelligence agency assessments suggesting this.
+On Saturday, he quoted remarks by Deputy Attorney General Rod Rosenstein, who said that no American had knowingly participated in the Russians' activities.

+However, Mr Rosenstein's comments only refer to the indictment which was published on Friday.

 - Seven key takeaways from the indictments